Ask RedWeek / December, 2016

 WE own both Marriott and Starwood timeshare.
 They are paid for in full.
 We are tired of the fees going up every year and we are finding we no longer need them.
 Selling is not an option resales just don't happen and if they do they are worth nothing.
 We are thinking of not paying the fees and just let them foreclose.
 Has anyone out there done that>.
 What were the ramifications?

-Avatar for Hawaii Week
+Avatar for Marriott NB

 Jan 30, 2018